eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 ### 1. Target/action

-Controller marks (a method??) as a "target" and then it gives the view an "action" (?some sort of reference to that method??)
+Controller marks a method as a "target" and then it gives the view a reference to it called an "action".

 ### 2. Delegate protocol